 According to a report by Gorgias, shoppers who make multiple orders from one store constitute just 21% of a brand’s customer base on average.
 Yet, at the same time, these loyal customers account for a whopping 44% of the total revenue, showing how crucial it is to care for your clients.

-That’s easier said than done, but luckily, many customer-facing tasks can be optimized by means of automation.
+That’s easier said than done, but luckily, many customer-facing tasks can be optimized using automation.
 What’s more, automation may have an additional, indirect impact on your clients since it contributes to the overall better quality of your services.
 Double score!

 Unlocking the power of data